Back to Dealfront DigestSales

 • Pain points: What are the main barriers to success for your ICP?

-Coming up with a comprehensive ICP will also inform other parts of your GTM strategy, from the marketing channels you choose to how you craft your messaging.
+A comprehensive ICP will also inform other parts of your GTM strategy, from the marketing channels you choose to how you craft your messaging.

 Identify buyer personas